Master of Science in Nursing

 - Providing opportunities for students to formulate solutions to important problems of interest to nursing through analysis, synthesis, and application of current research.

 Students are eligible to apply for unconditional admission to the Master of Science in Nursing degree program if they meet all the following requirements:

-3. Applicants must have a cumulative grade point average of 3.00.
+- Applicants must have a cumulative undergraduate grade point average of 3.00.

-6. Applicants must have completed a statistics course
+- Applicants must have completed a three (3) credit general statistics course with a grade of 'C' or better.

 The Nursing Graduate Studies Committee will assign a faculty advisor to each student admitted to the Nursing degree program.
 The advisor will assist the student in the design of a curriculum of study that leads to the fulfillment of degree requirements.
 Additionally, the academic advisor and the Graduate College will monitor the student's progress.
 It remains, however, the student's responsibility to understand and to satisfy all degree requirements.
 RNs with a bachelor's degree in a field other than nursing will be required to complete NURN 4003, NURN 4024, and NURN 4034.

 Thirty-nine credit hours are required for completion of the MSN Degree.
-Twenty-seven hours shall be completed in a professional core component, including 6 hours of research methods and 3-6 hours of research thesis/project (application).
-Twelve hours shall be completed in one of two specialty tracks: Nursing Administration (including 6 hours of practicum) or Emergency Management (including 3 hours of Workshop or Independent Study).
+Thirty hours shall be completed in a professional core component, including six (6) hours of research methods and 3-6 hours of research thesis/project (application).
+Nine (9) hours shall be completed in one of two specialty concentration areas: Nursing Administration (including six (6) hours of practicum) or Emergency Management.

-NUR 6303 Legal/Ethical Issues and Current Trends in Healthcare - 3 hours
+NUR 6303 Law, Ethics, and Policy in Healthcare

 EMHS 5993 Special Problems